 In computational method development, our primary objective is to create tools that facilitate the informative fusion of data from various sources, such as different modalities, technologies or diseases.
 We conceive, prototype and develop algorithms to this end, but also emphasize thorough benchmarking, usability, reproducibility and maintenance.

-March 16th 2024 Welcome to Mae who is joining us for a lab rotation as part of her master’s in Molecular Medicine!
+August 19th 2024 Welcome Ani, who is joining us for a lab rotation as part of her M. Sc. studies in Molecular Medicine!